 He said the ECI considered only the TMC and the BJP as the sole stakeholders in Bengal while taking such an extreme decision.

-"I admit that the TMC has carried out a huge violence and broke all political norms and ethics.
-And BJP lodged a complaints against it.
-But how could they act on the basis of complaint of a single political parties while our demands of repolling in several booths were unheard?" asked Bhattacharya.
+"I admit that the TMC has carried out huge violence and broke all political norms and ethics.
+And the BJP lodged a complaint against it.
+But how could they act on the basis of complaint of a single political party while our demands of repolling in several booths were unheard?" asked Bhattacharya.

 The Congress MP, however, condemned the attack on the Amit Shah's road show and blamed the Kolkata police commissioner for it.